osmosis-labs/osmosis/x/concentrated-liquidity/architecture.md

 In Osmosis' implementation of concentrated liquidity, we will instead make use of geometric tick spacing with additive ranges.

-We start by defining an exponent for the precision factor of 10 at a spot price of one - ($exponentAtPriceOne$).
+We start by defining an exponent for the precision factor of 10 at a spot price of one - $exponentAtPriceOne$.

 For instance, if $exponentAtPriceOne = -4$ , then each tick starting at 1 and ending at the first factor of 10 will represents a spot price increase of 0.0001.
 At this precision factor:
 * $tick_0 = 1$ (tick 0 is always equal to 1 regardless of precision factor)